-- In April 2000, Sue Hot Dog Gortemiller was presented the Excellence in Clowning Award from COAI at the San Francisco Convention for her many hours of volunteer service.
+- In April 2000, Sue Hot Dog Gortemiller has presented the Excellence in Clowning Award from COAI at the San Francisco Convention for her many hours of volunteer service.
 In April 2006, The Excellence in Clowning Award was presented to Lisa Twinkles Ezell and Becky Skeeter Deltenre.

 - In May of 1995, the Cheerful Clown Alley Clown School book was reworked by COAI and then released to other alleys to purchase for educational purposes.

-In the year 2000, many things happened, several members got bored with the traditional birthday song, so they created our upbeat CCA birthday song, Cheerful website, www.cheerfulclowns.com was launched and Alley business cards were presented to the members to promote our clown organization.
+In the year 2000, many things happened, several members got bored with the traditional birthday song, so they created our upbeat CCA birthday song, the Cheerful website, www.cheerfulclowns.com was launched and Alley business cards were presented to the members to promote our clown organization.

-In March 2002, guidelines were setup for the Board to avoid duplication of clown names in the Alley.
+In March 2002, guidelines were set up for the Board to avoid duplication of clown names in the Alley.
 Cheerful Clowns celebrated 20 years in October as an Alley with a Party held at Houston Hobby Marriott Center.

 In December 2004, a new Clown Alley “Funny Bones” Alley was created in Beaumont.
 The group asks the Cheerful Clown Alley to be their mentors in lending their support and wisdom to help this new alley develop and grow.
 Several CCA members traveled to Beaumont for the new alley’s monthly meetings to assist with programs and clown training.